Sample Legislation

 Conservation Incentives Act

-The Conservation Incentives Act rewards sustainable land management practices with direct payments, tax credits, and technical support.
+Rewards sustainable land management with direct payments, tax credits and technical support.

 Disaster Resilience for Farmers Act

-The Disaster Resilience for Farmers Act creates insurance, grants, and recovery programs to help family farms survive floods, droughts, fires, and other disasters.
+Creates insurance, grant and recovery programs to help farms survive floods, droughts, fires and other disruptions.

 Local Food Infrastructure Act

-The Local Food Infrastructure Act invests in regional food hubs, processing facilities, and distribution networks to keep more value with farmers and communities.
+Invests in regional processing, storage and distribution to keep more value with farmers and communities.

 Rural Broadband & Technology Access Act